 Check out our events, subscribe to newsletter or follow us on Facebook or Insta for specific news.

 Exchange of ideas, workshops, and sharing of methodologies.

 Community around rigorous research and/or experimentation and blending genres in dance performance.

 The experience of the audience.

 Popularizing experimental performance.

-BodyMeld – new dance platform (previously known as Here[begin] Dance) is the brainchild of multidisciplinary artist Zornitsa Stoyanova.
+BodyMeld is the brainchild of multidisciplinary artist Zornitsa Stoyanova.

-BodyMeld‘s mission is to support Zornitsa performance and visual art as well as create programs that further conversation and collaboration in the local and global dance performance field.
+BodyMeld‘s mission is to support Zornitsa Stoyanova’s work as well as create programs that further conversation and collaboration in the local and global dance performance field.
 We care about a sustainable dance community and strive to connect with and serve other independent dance/performance makers locally and internationally.
 We value the exchange of ideas and sharing of methodologies.
 We care about rigorous research and experimentation in the field of dance both in performance and organizationally.
-We strive to create a community curious and excited about blending of genres in performance, experimentalism and, surviving and thriving in hard political climates.
+We strive to create a community curious and excited about the blending of genres in performance, experimentalism and surviving and thriving in hard political climates.

-We hope that though mutual effort we can elevate each other and further the research and expressions of dance.
-Though our programs we also hope to popularize experimental/new dance by making it more accessible and understandable to audiences.
+We hope that through mutual effort we can elevate each other and further the research and expressions of contemporary and experimental dance.
+Through our programs, we also hope to popularize experimental/new dance by making it more accessible and understandable to our audiences.

 We actively seek collaboration with organizations for artistic exchange.
-We have previously worked with Movement Research, Philadelphia Dance Projects, Arts Station Foundation in Poland, <fidget> Space, Mascher Space, Pew Center for the Arts and Heritage (previously known as Dance Advance) and Fringe Arts (previously known as Live Arts Festival).
+We have previously worked with Movement Research in New York City, Arts Station Foundation in Poland, Philadelphia Dance Projects, <fidget> Space, Mascher Space, Pew Center for the Arts and Heritage (previously known as Dance Advance), and Fringe Arts (previously known as Live Arts Festival), all in Philadelphia.